nf-core/lsmquant/docs/output.md

 - `Sample_id/intensity/results`
   - `NM_variables.mat`: Contains input and calculated parameters
   - `samples/`
     - `[channel]_x_y_z.tif`: Image comparing raw and adjusted image tiles for respective channel.
-Example for each tile of the middel z slice
+Example for each tile of the middle z slice
     - `flatfield_*.png`: Flatfield correction heatmap for each channel
     - `tile_adj_*.png`: Heatmap of tile positions displaying illumination correction factor for each tile
     - `y_adj_*.png`: Intensity correction factors along the Y-axis(using intensity profiles specifically for the LaVision Ultramicroscope II)